XenoLarpane/Black-Halo-Syndicate/README.md

 * 🎬 **Media & Video**
 * 🚀 **Entrepreneurship**
 * 🧠 **Research & Innovation**
-* 🎮 **Gaming & Community Events**
+* 🎮 **Gaming & Community**
 * 🌐 **Public Projects & Services**

 The goal is not simply to gather members.

-The goal is to **build things together.**
+**The goal is to build things together.**

 ---

 # 🏛️ Organization

-BHS operates through a structure that allows members to participate without requiring everyone to have the same level of commitment.
+BHS allows people to participate at different levels depending on their interests and commitment.

 ### Casual Members